I like to make things easy everywhere I go.

 Just let me know when I can come look through yours.

-2000 – I returned to New Mexico and launched More than Organized.
+I returned to New Mexico and launched my professional organizing business, More than Organized.

-2007 – I became one of the first Certified Professional Organizers in the world.
+I got my cpo designation, becoming one of the first Certified Professional Organizers in the world.

-2014 – Became a Sacred Money Archetype® Coach and a NAPO U Instructor
+Became a Sacred Money Archetype® Coach and a National Association of Productivity and Organizing (NAPO) Instructor

 Fun Facts About Miriam…

 - By the way, the only two papers I wrote and kept were one on simplicity and one I wrote on the niching of TV channels (regarding cable expanded the possibilities of viewing exactly what you want, when you want).
 Weird right?